Hams-Ollo/Project-Oracle/README.md

 # Project Oracle - AI Assistant with Web Scraping & Knowledge Base

-A modular AI assistant that combines web scraping capabilities with a Star Wars knowledge base, powered by LangChain, LangGraph, and OpenAI.
+A modular AI assistant that combines web scraping capabilities with a internal custom knowledge base (insert_use_case_here), powered by LangChain, LangGraph, and OpenAI.

 ## 🌟 Features